 David Paton, M.D.

-Elected to the Board in June 1995, Dr. Paton has been an Honorary Director since his retirement from active medical practice as an ophthalmologist and cornea transplant surgeon in 1994.
+Elected to the Board in 1995, Dr. Paton has been an Honorary Director since his retirement from active medical practice as an ophthalmologist and cornea transplant surgeon in 1994.
 His career was in academic medicine, serving on the faculties of Johns Hopkins (The Wilmer Institute); Baylor College of Medicine (Director, the Cullen Eye Institute); Professor, Cornell University College of Medicine (Chairman, Ophthalmology at Catholic Medical Center of Brooklyn and Queens).
-Over the years, he has served eye-banking in various countries of the Mid-East, South America and Asia.
+Over the years, he has served eye banking in various countries of the Middle East, South America and Asia.
 He is a past Chairman of the American Board of Ophthalmology and founded Project ORBIS, serving as its Medical Director from 1972 to 1987.
 He is the recipient of two honorary degrees (one from Princeton University, his alma mater), and in April 2005 he received the Distinguished Alumnus Award at Johns Hopkins.
 In 1984, he received the Paton Award, named for his father, R. Townley Paton, M.D., from the Eye Bank Association of America.
 In addition, Dr. Paton was awarded the French Legion of Honor from President Mitterand and the President’s Citizen’s Medal from President Reagan, the first physician so honored.